Visiting Old Orhei (Orheiul Vechi): Moldova’s Cave Monastery & Dramatic Landscapes

 Traditional Moldovian fare is served from locally sourced produce, with much bottled and preserved on site.
 It’s very traditional and homely both inside and out.
 Lunch in Butuceni felt like being welcomed into someone’s home kitchen.

-We took advice and a steaming bowl of zeamă appeared for me.
+We took advice on what to eat and received traditional Moldovan fare.
+A steaming bowl of zeamă appeared for me.
 This is Moldova’s beloved chicken noodle soup, rich and tangy with plenty of herbs and vegetables.
 Martin chose mămăligă cu brânză, smântână și tocană de porc.
 That’s soft, golden polenta served with tangy white cheese, sour cream, and slow-cooked pork.
-Hearty food that went down well with glasses of chilled compot, This drink, popular in Moldova, is a simple homemade fruit drink, sweetened by whatever fruit is in season (in our case berries).
+Hearty food that went down well with glasses of chilled compot, This popular drink is a simple homemade fruit drink, sweetened by whatever fruit is in season (in our case berries).
 Rustic, fresh, unpretentious and delicious.

 cave settlements in the cliffside